BA Hon, Pg Dip, MSc, MUKCP, MBACP, MUPCA, MSAFPAC

 I believe that therapy provides a place for an inter-subjective, therapeutic encounter, where individual’s who feel displaced, misplaced, alienated and frightened can begin to raise questions about the neglected and forgotten aspects in their lives.

 To get started, send me an email and we will set up an initial consultation at a mutually convenient time.
 In this session, we will talk about what brings you to therapy and if we agree to work together we will make arrangements to meet weekly.
+Just a note that I don't offer 10 minute calls.

 Training, qualifications & experience